babel/website/docs/usage/modules.md

 });
 ```

-You can optionally specify to include the module id (using the `--amd-module-id`
+You can optionally specify to include the module id (using the `--amd-module-ids`
 argument):

 ```js